commercetools/commercetools-sync-java/src/main/java/com/commercetools/sync/inventories/README.md

 #### `batchSize` [Optional]

+Inventory entries are fetched and processed from the target CTP project in batches for better performance.
-Defines an optional field which represents a size of batch of processed inventory entries.
-The purpose of this option is to limit requests send to CTP.
-During sync process there is a need to fetch existing inventory entries so they can be compared with newly provided inventory entries.
-It is achieved by accumulating up to `batchSize` inventory entries from input list, then fetching corresponding inventory entries from target CTP project in a one call, and then performing sync actions on them.
+This `batchSize` field is an optional field that could be used to set the batch size with which inventory entries are fetched and processed with.
+The algorithm accumulates up to `batchSize` inventory entries from input list, then fetches corresponding inventory entries from target CTP project in a single request, and then performs sync actions on them.
 Playing with this option can slightly improve or reduce processing speed.

 If not provided, it is set to `30` by default.